 The Summit - Nov 7-8 2013 - Los Angeles

-The first-ever California Economic Summit, held May 11, 2012 in Santa Clara, Calif., was an unprecedented gathering of leaders focused on working together to put California's economy on a sustainable path for growth.
+The 2013 California Economic Summit, held in Los Angeles on November 7-8 was the second annual gathering of leaders focused on working together to put California's economy on a sustainable path for growth.

-Capping the work of fourteen regional forums and five Action Teams, Summit participants concluded the twin pillars of immediate job creation and long-term competitiveness for California are:
+Capping the work of sixteen regional forums and seven Action Teams, Summit participants concluded the twin pillars of immediate job creation and long-term competitiveness for California are:

 - Investing in people, infrastructure and innovation in creative ways to prepare our state and our regions to compete in the 21st century global economy

 - Streamlining our complex regulatory processes to reduce cost of doing business while maintaining our environmental standards.